 This is fascinating.
 Few picture book writers avoid the Battle scene altogether.
 There are plenty of benign big struggles in cosy picture books, but few as non-confrontational as this one.

 This non-conformity to traditional story structure is the reason we know Margaret Wise Brown stories are… odd:

 “I’ve decided to take my next book in a slightly different direction.
 Picture this.
 A hairy, Republican nudist – no, it’s okay, stay with me – convinces a little homeless boy to come and sleep with him.
 It has a wonderful moral.”

 Perhaps not.
 Nevertheless, that’s more or less what happens in Mister Dog, surely one of the most peculiar picture story books in existence.Dad Reads

-Some storytellers break the Battle scene down into further parts (build-up, battle, aftermath, and similar).
-On reflection, I believe the scene of Mister Dog and the boy at the butcher is a prelude to the dinner table scene, in which eating is the battle.
+Some storytellers break the Battle scene down into further parts (build-up, big struggle, aftermath, and similar).
+On reflection, I believe the scene of Mister Dog and the boy at the butcher is a prelude to the dinner table scene, in which eating is the big struggle.

 (But hey, have you ever seen such paltry wares at the butcher?)